Who We Are

 Email: grounds@beachwaypark.com

 As the executive board and park secretary, a variety of important administrative functions are performed by person in this position.
-The secretary is designated to receive and keep in safe custody all moneys, funds and all legal documents and papers of the park.
-Day to day duties include paying all invoices and maintaining records of Beachway accounts including rental records of resident shareholders.
+The secretary is designated to receive and keep in safe custody all legal documents and papers of the park.
+Day-to-day duties include forwarding financial records and invoices to the accountant, and maintaining records of Beachway Park Inc.

 Email: office@beachwaypark.com